PickNikRobotics/data_tamer/README.md

 When we talk about "logging", most of the time we refer to human-readable messages (strings) with different severity levels (INFO, ERROR, DEBUG, etc.).

-**DataTamer** solves a different problems: it logs/traces numerical values over time and periodically takes "snapshots" of these values, to later visualize them as timeseries.
+**DataTamer** solves a different problem: it logs/traces numerical values over time and periodically takes "snapshots" of these values, to later visualize them as timeseries.

 As such, it is a great complement of [PlotJuggler](https://github.com/facontidavide/PlotJuggler),